Book 1 · All That Moves

 Excerpt

+Then the tension shifted.
 The rope steadied.
-It held instead of breaking, and the man beside him adjusted his grip.
+The man beside him adjusted his grip.
 Another followed.
 Then another.

 Something opened in his forearms.
 Indigo.
 Not light but movement, the quality of current finding its conductor.
-Running in his veins in slow deliberate patterns that were not anatomy.
+Running in slow deliberate patterns that were not anatomy.

+The pull came once, and this time it translated.
 The wheels turned.
-The structure shifted.
-The weight answered.
-The crowd surged forward.
+The chariot moved.
 The rhythm held.
 The rope moved as one continuous line for the first time in three years.

 The sound that rose through the crowd was not a cheer.
 It was something deeper, released all at once.